Scientific programme

 • Kenneth Ruud (University of Tromsø, Norway)

-Properties of molecules and solids from two- and four-component relativistic DFT calculations
+Material properties from four-component relativistic DFT calculations

 • Trond Saue (Université Toulouse III-Paul Sabatier, France)